elbosso/DigiSparkBlinkStick/README.md

 It is possible to control the color of the LED as well as the behavior: should it shine continuously or should it blink.

+## Project organization

+The master branch has the source code for the whole thang using a simple dumb RGB led, the branch NeoPixel is aptly named - here resides the code for when you want to use a smart RGB led...